Red1C3/DoImport/Readme.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 # Legal notices
-This project uses RapidJSON by Tencent:
+## This project uses RapidJSON by THL A29 Limited:

 Tencent is pleased to support the open source community by making RapidJSON available.